 SCIENTIFIC PRESENTATION AND PROJECT

-For this purpose, participants must prepare an oral presentation on the results obtained during the research project performed at BIYSC, that will be presented in groups the last day of the program.
+For this purpose, participants must prepare an oral presentation on the results obtained during the research project performed at BIYSC, which will be presented in groups on the last day of the program.

 Finally, and as an acknowledgment of having overcome all the Challenges, BIYSC recognizes those students that have shown high commitment in their participation, outstanding performance during the two weeks of the program and that have met successfully all the challenges proposed.
 To this end, Catalunya La Pedrera Foundation gives the two most committed students in the program the ‘BIYSC Be Passionate With Attitude Award’.